spacezur/Webhook/README.md

 >npm i discord.js dotenv

 After that drag the files beside README.md file in the folder.
+You can edit the config.json file with your own information

 To run everything:
+>node .
 >nodemon index.js